khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

 * Hardware: Raspberry Pi (or PC) running an MQTT broker (e.g. Mosquitto)
 * Software: Visual Studio Code ("VSC"), which is already prepared for Vue applications (Node.js, npm installed).

-## Trying out the app
+# Trying out the app
 ## Prerequisites
-1. the Raspberry Pi (RasPi) has been installed according to the [instructions (section "Central")](../../LIESMICH.md), i.e. on the RasPi with IP `10.1.1.1` the broker program (Mosquitto) is running
+1. The Raspberry Pi (RasPi) has been installed according to the [instructions (section "Central")](../../LIESMICH.md), i.e. on the RasPi with IP `10.1.1.1` the broker program (Mosquitto) is running
-2. the Vue application is loaded in Visual Studio Code (VSC) and the internal server is running (input in terminal: `npm run serve`).
+2. The Vue application is loaded in Visual Studio Code (VSC) and the internal server is running (input in terminal: `npm run serve`).
-3. there is a network/WLAN connection between the computer running VSC and the RasPi.
+3. There is a network/WLAN connection between the computer running VSC and the RasPi.
-4. a command/terminal window is open on the PC or Raspberry Pi showing received MQTT messages (input `mosquitto_sub -h 10.1.1.1 -t "#" -v`)
+4. A command/terminal window is open on the PC or Raspberry Pi showing received MQTT messages (input `mosquitto_sub -h 10.1.1.1 -t "#" -v`)

 ## Test
-* If one enters the address `localhost:8080` in the browser, _image 1_ appears (briefly) in the brower.
+* If one enters the address `localhost:8080` in the browser, _figure 1_ appears (briefly) in the brower.
 * If there is a connection to the broker, the display "MQTT-State: connected" appears after a short time.
 * If you press the [Publish message]-button, the message is displayed in the browser and in the command/terminal window.